Mark Borchardt

 Mark Borchardt (born August 20, 1966) is an American independent filmmaker.
-He is best known as the subject of the 1999 film American Movie, which documented three years he spent writing, shooting and editing his horror short, Coven (1997).
+He is best known as the subject of the 1999 film American Movie, which documented three years he spent writing, shooting and editing his horror short Coven (1997).

 Early life

-Borchardt was born and raised in Milwaukee, Wisconsin.
+Borchardt was born and raised in Menomonee Falls, Wisconsin.
 His mother, Monica, is Swedish.
-He started making films at the age of fourteen with a super-8 camera that was given to him by a man who lived down the street from him.
+He started making films at the age of fourteen with a super-8 camera that was given to him by a neighbor.
 After serving three years in the military, he continued his cinematic endeavors at the local university.
 In the mid-nineties, he wrote and produced Halloween radio dramas which were broadcast annually and won a fellowship from the Milwaukee Art Futures Board.

 Career

 Filmmakers Chris Smith and Sarah Price began filming Borchardt while he was attempting to put together funding for his unfinished feature Northwestern.
 After the project collapsed, Borchardt decided instead to finish Coven, which he had started years earlier.
 After Coven was completed, Smith and Price compiled their footage into American Movie, which was picked up by Sony Classics and won the Grand Jury Prize at the 1999 Sundance Film Festival.

 Since then Borchardt has been active appearing on television and in movies.
-Borchardt has made five appearances on Late Show with David Letterman, including serving as Letterman's 2000 election correspondent.
+Borchardt made five appearances on Late Show with David Letterman, including serving as Letterman's 2000 election correspondent.
 He made several TV appearances on The Show with No Name, a show in Austin, TX, between 2000 and 2003.
 In 2004, he played himself in a cameo appearance on the television cartoon series Family Guy, along with friend and American Movie co-star Mike Schank.
-He and Mike also have their own series on Zero TV, Mark and Mike and in, 2006, Mark and Mike hosted a national television special called Night of the Living Dead: LIVE from Wisconsin on Halloween night.
+He and Mike also had their own series on Zero TV, Mark and Mike and, in 2006, Mark and Mike hosted a national television special called Night of the Living Dead: LIVE from Wisconsin on Halloween night.

 Borchardt has appeared in several movies, including The One (2001), The Tunnel (2001), Abby Singer, & The Godfather of Green Bay (2005).
 Borchardt also starred in Modus Operandi (2009), played a gravedigger in the partially animated comedy Hamlet A.D.D.
 (2014), had a leading role in the horror feature The Hagstone Demon (2011), and played Mr. Englan in the directorial debut of fellow Milwaukee filmmaker Jozef K. Richards, The Amateur Monster Movie (2011).
 In addition, Borchardt also made a cameo in the music video for the Leslie and the Ly's song "Zombie Killer" featuring Elvira, Mistress of the Dark on guest vocals.